The new school year is quickly approaching! Use these tips to make back to school organization a snap so that you get started on the right foot.

 Learn how to organize papers your child brings home from school so you can easily keep it in place and have a way to look back as the years pass.

-Tips for helping your teen to hit the books and study and tackle their homework without fussing so much.
-Love the great tips they share in this article.
+Check out these tips for helping your teen to hit the books and study and tackle their homework without fussing so much (or doing homework in front of the TV).

 I love the great tips they share in this article!